algobulls/algobulls_help_site/docs/broker/zerodha.md

 ---
 * It is required to login **once** daily (at the start of the trading day) using the steps given in the [Daily Activity](#daily-activity-login) section

+* TOTP is required (mandatory) in order to place trades in your account

 ## Login and Setup your Zerodha Account
 ---
 This section will take you through the step-wise instructions to log in, setup, and bind your broker into your AlgoBulls Account.